 A dual-training program is a structured educational system for an employee that follows a list of guidelines to improve on-the-job performance, employee occupation credentials, and improve wages.
-To qualify for a dual-training program, a person must be an employee of a participating employer; and work toward obtaining industry specific competency standards through means of on-the-job training and related instruction.
+To qualify for a dual-training program, a person must be an employee of a participating employer; and work toward obtaining industry specific competency standards through means of concurrent on-the-job training and related instruction.

 On-the-job training is structured supervision, assessment, feedback, and means of improvement administered by an employer to a student/employee.
 Student/employee must make progress towards the occupation-specific competencies, as outlined in the Occupational Competency Summaries by DLI.
 Information about competencies must be included in applicable documents.
 Grantee and student/employee(s) will agree on terms related to how many hours per week worked.
 You must pay your student/employee for time spent in on-the-job training.
 If selected for a grant, more detailed information about on-the-job training will be collected on the Work Plan and Budget.